Why Use SCAPI Instead of OCAPI

 Because SCAPI is the primary API receiving the focus of B2C Commerce development efforts, its performance continues to improve with every release.
 Performance and scale are top of mind with everything that we do.

 SCAPI leverages web-tier caching on the server to provide improved response times for cached items.
-This cache differs from the way OCAPI performs caching, and instead relies on the same server layer that SFRA uses for its cache.
-The cache is controlled by an endpoint, and unlike OCAPI caching, it handles personalized responses in the cache — as often the most frequently called endpoints are for products, which often contain personalized information.
+This cache differs from the way OCAPI performs caching, because the SCAPI cache relies on the same server layer that SFRA uses for its cache.
+The cache is controlled by an endpoint, and unlike OCAPI caching, SCAPI handles personalized responses in the cache because the most frequently called endpoints are often for products, many of which contain personalized information.

-Product caching also takes into account the expansion of product requests — retrieving variations, prices, images, availability, etc. Each is cached separately with varying TTL that can be configured.
-Cache is also performed at the object level, instead of the entire response level.
-This means that a request to get 24 products caches each of the products, and a subsequent request for another 24 products that happen to include 8 of the initial 24 products will retrieve those 8 from the cache and fetch the other 16.
+Product caching also takes into account the expansion of product requests: retrieving variations, prices, images, availability, and so on.
+Product caching also takes differently configured TTL for the expansions into consideration.
+SCAPI performs caching at the object level, instead of the entire response level.
+A request to get 24 products caches each of the products, and a subsequent request for another 24 products that happen to include 8 of the initial 24 products retrieves those 8 from the cache and fetches the other 16.

-This level of caching shows overall improvement in response times, and continued SCAPI caching structure and feature improvements are planned.
+This level of caching yields overall improvement in response times.
+We plan to make more improvements to the SCAPI caching structure and features.

 • Try out SCAPI with a demo sandbox and sample data using the instructions in Quick Start.

-• For detailed use case information and examples for specific APIs, see the guides in Develop.
+• For detailed use case information and examples for specific APIs, see the guides listed on the Develop resources page.

 • To explore the full capabilities of each set of API endpoints, see the specifications in the Reference section.